oracle/vagrant-projects/OracleRAC/19.3.0/README.md

 - a **two-node Grid Infrastructure cluster** with a `RAC`, `RACONE`, or `SI` database, or
 - a **single-node Oracle Restart** lab when `orestart=true`.

-The implementation is opinionated and explicit: it validates installer payloads before boot, re-verifies checksums before unzip, lays out `/u01` on its own disk, creates shared ASM storage, performs silent GI and RDBMS installs, runs `dbca`, and then executes optional post-provision hooks from `userscripts/`.
+The implementation is opinionated and explicit: it validates installer payloads before boot, re-verifies every installer checksum on `node1` before it lays down any Oracle software, lays out `/u01` on its own disk, creates shared ASM storage, performs silent GI and RDBMS installs, runs `dbca`, and then executes optional post-provision hooks from `userscripts/`.

 ![Topology](.images/OracleRAC.png)